ayushisingh65/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-It contain projects related to machine learning
+It contains projects related to machine learning